 - Promote the Port as “business friendly” through the support and retention of existing maritime businesses and activities, and the facilitation of new business opportunities along the waterfront.

-The Harbor Development Commission’s primary charge is to support The Port of New Bedford through:
+The New Bedford Port Authority’s primary charge is to support The Port of New Bedford through:

 - The implementation of best management practices over port resources

 To this end, it is the goal of the New Bedford Port Authority to keep New Bedford on top as the #1 U.S. fishing port, expand existing businesses and capitalize on new opportunities that will maximize The Port’s potential as an economic engine to create jobs and strengthen the New Bedford economy.

 about the New Bedford port authority

 The NBPA (formerly Harbor Development Commission) was created by the Massachusetts General Court under Chapter 762 of the Acts of 1957.
 As such, the NBPA is not a Department of the City, but rather an autonomous body charged with managing the Port.
 Chaired by the Mayor, the Commission consists of seven members as appointed by the Mayor and approved by City Council.
 The term of the Commissioners is three years.
 The New Bedford enabling legislation gives the NBPA the authorities of the harbormaster and the responsibility to manage commercial and recreational vessel activities over all the waters within the New Bedford city limits.
 The crucial day-to-day operations and decision making is the responsibility of the NBPA staff headed by an Executive Director.